aimingoo/monster/README.md

 # Monster

-full once upon or incremental static site generator for Ghost.
+Full or incremental static site generator for Ghost.

 # Install